John Quinn was dead.

 And that was it.
 The Brouhaha was finally over.
 Brâncuși and Duchamp had won a great victory for art importers, Steichen got his bronze and his $240 back, and the world was safe for abstraction forever!

 Of course you are.
 Because the story doesn’t end there.

-If you look back at Justice Waite’s opinion, he doesn’t actively strike down the part of the Olivotti standard requiring sculptures to be realistic.
+If you look back at Justice Waite’s opinion, he doesn’t actively strike down the part of the Olivotti standard requiring sculpture to be realistic.
 He just says other schools of art “must be considered.”
 And the other part, requiring sculptures to be more than “merely decorative?”
 He doesn’t even touch that at all.

 And let’s not forget that the Brâncuși ruling can be easily construed to only apply to sculpture!

 To this day, there is no single consistent definition of what art is in the law.
 While it seems unlikely that the government would take aim at art they consider illegitimate, there’s also nothing to stop them from trying if they felt like it.
 And the government is doing more and more unlikely things every day.